(425) 202-6277

 About Advance Law Office PLLC and Kelli Schmidt

-I provide legal civil rights support, training, and investigation services to education institutions and employers.
-I also provide direct representation, limited scope representation, and legal coaching to individuals on education, employment, and family law matters.
+I provide legal support, training, and investigation services to education institutions and employers.
+I also provide limited scope representation and legal coaching to individuals on education and employment matters.

 In my practice, I do not just focus on legal issues, although I know those well.
 I am interested in the human side of legal problems and I bring compassion, listening skills, and passion to my work.
 My goal is to understand your concerns, educate and empower you, and guide you on a clear course through times of difficulty and change.